Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Embedding in self-similar CRTs, proof of Theorem

-A restricted exchangeable hierarchy is uniquely determined by its restrictions to $[k]$, $k\ge 1$.
-But the formula for $\kappa$ in Corollary \ref{cor5} is identical to (\ref{splitrul}), hence the hierarchy constructed via Procedure \ref{proc2} is a restricted exchangeable hierarchy associated with $(\nu_j,j\ge 1)$ embedded in a CRT with characteristic pair $(\alpha,\nu)$, as required. \end{pfofthm2}
+A RE hierarchy is uniquely determined by its restrictions to $[k]$, $k\ge 1$.
+But the formula for $\kappa$ in Corollary \ref{cor5} is identical to (\ref{splitrul}), hence the hierarchy constructed via Procedure \ref{proc2} is a RE hierarchy associated with $(\nu_j,j\ge 1)$ embedded in a CRT with characteristic pair $(\alpha,\nu)$. \end{pfofthm2}